cockpit-project/cockpit/doc/protocol.md

 The following fields are defined:

  * "version": The version of the protocol.
 Currently zero, and unstable.
- * "capabilities": An array of capability strings
+ * "capabilities": Optional array of strings advertizing capabilities.
  * "channel-seed": A seed to be used when generating new channel ids.
  * "host": The host being communicated with.
  * "problem": A problem occurred during init.